MrRobinOfficial/Guide-UnrealEngine/README.md

 To use C++ effectively in Unreal Engine, it is crucial to have a strong foundation in programming principles and understand Unreal Engine's architecture and conventions.
 Leveraging resources like the Unreal Engine documentation, community forums, and collaboration with other developers helps to gain knowledge and best practices.

 *By combining the power of C++ and Unreal Engine, developers can create immersive experiences and unlock the full potential of the engine's capabilities.*

+### 🌈 Integrated Development Environment

+An Integrated Development Environment (IDE) is a software application that provides comprehensive tools for writing, debugging, and managing code.
+IDEs offer a streamlined and feature-rich environment for software development, making it easier for developers to work on their projects efficiently.

+Popular IDEs used in Unreal Engine and C++ development include:

+* [Visual Studio](https://visualstudio.microsoft.com/): The Visual Studio IDE with the Visual Studio Unreal Engine Extension (VAX) is a widely used choice for Unreal Engine development.
+It offers a powerful set of C++ tools and seamless integration with Unreal Engine, providing a robust development environment. `Free`.

+* [Visual Studio Code (VSCode)](https://code.visualstudio.com/): Visual Studio Code is a lightweight, cross-platform code editor with a rich ecosystem of extensions, including ones for Unreal Engine development. `Free`.

+* [CLion](https://www.jetbrains.com/clion/): CLion is another popular IDE developed by JetBrains, designed specifically for C++ development, and it offers solid integration with Unreal Engine projects. `Cost`.

 ### 🟢 Benefits of using C++ with Unreal Engine